 These are common questions we hear from friends visiting Music City.
 Most weekend tourists stay along the 5 blocks of real estate known as Lower Broadway, where all the live country music is.
 It’s Nashville’s biggest tourist attraction, but if that’s all you see, you’re missing out on the heart of this city and Nashville’s place, not just in music, but in history and culture.
 Nashville played an instrumental role in the Civil War as well as the Civil Rights movement of the 1960’s.
 In just over 200 years, Nashville has grown from a sleepy river town to become a major railroad hub in the 19th century, to an important crossroads of three major interstates in the mid 20th century, and is now one of America’s fastest growing, progressive cities, and an attractive destination for young people working in the tech industry and other fields.

-Antsy McClain has lived here for 25 years.
+Antsy McClain has lived here for more than 25 years.
 His first job in Nashville was a tour guide, and he has played music and recorded here since the “Garth Brooks boom” of the early ’90’s.
 He’s seen a lot of changes, and he knows all the sweet spots.

 The Nashville Field Trip is a way to explore your creative side and tour one of America’s most interesting cities.
 Click HERE to sign up.